 Renovating volunteer houses and chasing the Aurora in the East of Iceland

-In addition to this work, winter time in Iceland means Aurora Hunting.
-If you like photography, the Northern Lights and sharing an amazing time with friends from all over the world, this project is perfect for you.
-We will be on the lookout for Aurora Borealis at night throughout the whole project, so that you will have the opportunity to take photos of this amazing and unique phenomenon.
-It is very important to bring your camera with you (only cameras that work in long exposure will catch those lights), so don’t forget your tripod and camera.
+In addition, winter time in Iceland means Aurora Hunting.
+If you like photography, the Northern Lights and sharing an amazing time with friends from all over the world, this is the perfect project for you.
+We will be on the lookout for Aurora Borealis at night throughout the whole project, so you will have the opportunity to take photos of this amazing and unique phenomenon.
+It is very important to bring your camera with you (only cameras that work in long exposure will catch those lights), and don’t forget your tripod.
 You can also bring your laptop, as it can come in handy.

-Accommodation: The group will be staying in the volunteer houses.
-Beds are provided, but volunteers should bring their own warm sleeping bags.
+Accommodation: The group will be staying in the volunteer house in Stodvarfjordur.
+The house is almost 500 m2 with several dormitories, a big living room and another smaller one, and two fully equipped kitchens.
+Beds are provided; however, volunteers should bring their own warm sleeping bags.
 Wireless internet access is provided free of charge.

 Location: Scoured by Ice Age glaciers, the dramatic east coast boasts long, narrow fjords with steep sides and jagged peaks which contrast with inland fertile farmlands.
 Natural harbours, picture perfect fishing villages and seemingly never ending roads provide beautiful sweeping views.
-This is one of the best places in Iceland to see the Northern lights.
+This is one of the best places in Iceland to see the Northern lights (Aurora borealis).

 “Fjarðabyggð" is an association of villages in the Eastern fjords of Iceland.
-It includes the towns of Eskifjörður, Fáskrúðsfjörður, Mjóifjörður, Neskaupstaður, Reyðarfjörður and Stöðvarfjörður, all tiny fishing villages with steep mountains towering just behind the houses.
+It includes the towns of Eskifjörður, Fáskrúðsfjörður, Mjóifjörður, Neskaupstaður, Reyðarfjörður Breiðdalsvík and Stöðvarfjörður, all tiny fishing villages with steep mountains towering just behind the houses.
 In this area, you will see some of the features that make Iceland a unique place in the world: spectacular fjords with a rich sea life, a great variety of birdlife, and countless breathtaking hiking paths.
-You will explore the area during your stay in the east.

 Age range: 18 and over